 Leiths is an internationally recognised, five-term practical course which covers a wide variety of cooking skills.
 It is a professional qualification which offers the opportunity to participate in Leiths List, an employment agency which matches students with a wide range of paid, family-level cooking jobs.
 Leweston is currently part of a scheme which allows students taking the Leiths Certificate to work towards an extended qualification.
-This carries between 12 – 14 UCAS points.
+This carries between 12 – 36 UCAS points.

 This team event is organised by the Army’s Headquarters South West with support from the Royal Navy and Royal Air Force as well as civilian emergency services and volunteers.
-The Ten Tors Challenge is attempted in teams of six who navigate routes of over the Northern half of Dartmoor, visiting ten nominated tors / check points in under two days.
-Teams must be self-sufficient, carrying all that they need to complete their route and stay out overnight safely.
+The Ten Tors Challenge is attempted in teams of six who navigate routes of over the northern half of Dartmoor, visiting ten nominated check points in under two days.
+Teams must be self-sufficient, carrying all they need to complete their route and stay out overnight safely.
 All those who attempt Ten Tors will undoubtedly remember it for the rest of their lives and for many it will be a life-changing experience.